christopherwilches/Autonomous-Trading-System/docs/02_data_pipeline_mp0.md

 - `DICT_DAY2` offset 3
 - `DICT_DAY1` offset 4

-So each ticker has 5 slightly different data, for each day.
+This gives each ticker five overlapping windows, one for each day.

 ## Building the weekly dataset (DS tables)